Session Expired

 Deadline: By July 1, 2027

-Penalty: Potential penalties for non-compliance may be established in future regulations.
+Penalty: Potential penalties for non-compliance not specified

-Penalty: Potential penalties for non-compliance may be established in future regulations.
+Penalty: Potential penalties for non-compliance not specified

 Related & Companion Bills